AwesomeParley/BlueyBot/README.md

 # BlueyBot
-Discord Bot for guessing Bluey Episodes from images and descriptions.
+Discord Bot for guessing Bluey Episodes from images and/or descriptions.

-This bot is very much inspired by and based on [Blueydle](https://blueydle.fun/).
+This bot is very much inspired by, and based on [Blueydle](https://blueydle.fun/).

 ## Features
 ### !guess command